privacy-scaling-explorations/excubiae/README.md

 # Excubiae

-Excubiae is a composable framework for building custom attribute-based access control policies on Ethereum.
+Excubiae is a composable framework for creating custom attribute-based access control policies on EVM-compatible networks.

-The framework provides a set of common, abstract, and flexible smart contracts to simplify the creation of reusable, attribute-based criteria.
-These contracts, called "gatekeepers," are solution-agnostic, enforcing checks against user-provided evidence and maintaining records of those who meet the criteria.
+It provides a set of abstract and flexible smart contracts, known as "gatekeepers," to streamline the definition of reusable criteria.
+These solution-agnostic contracts enforce checks against user-provided evidence and track those who satisfy the requirements.

 This approach enables seamless interoperability across different protocols.
-For instance, a single check could combine verifiable attributes from Semaphore and MACI, ensuring flexible and composable access control based on two different protocols.
-Indeed, for example, you can define criteria to verify token ownership or/and validate a zero-knowledge proof (ZKP).
+For instance, a single check could combine verifiable attributes from Semaphore and MACI, ensuring flexible and composable access control.
+Indeed, for example, you can define criteria to verify token ownership and/or validate a zero-knowledge proof (ZKP).
 Using these criteria, you can create a policy to enforce the checks and integrate it seamlessly into your smart contract logic.
 A practical use case might involve requiring verification before registering a new voter for a poll (e.g., in a MACI-based voting system).

 You can learn more in this [design document](https://hackmd.io/@0xjei/B1RXoTh71e).